 Dividing the site was a gorge almost 60 metres wide and 18 metres deep formed by the Werribee River.
 This presented challenges for pedestrian connectivity and for the installation of the sewer main infrastructure.

 Perfect co-location of pedestrian infrastructure and sewer services.
-An elegant cable stayed bridge that fits the sewer main neatly in immediately under the deck – almost hidden from view.
+An elegant cable-stayed bridge that fits the sewer main neatly in immediately under the deck – almost hidden from view.

 Working with Fleetwood Urban has been about confidence on this project.
 This has certainly been a major component of Stonehill and a major component of our landscape vision for the project.
-As a landscape architect, it’s key for me to be able to collaborate with specialists such as Fleetwood, to deliver the visions we have from project inception and ensure that what I’m thinking as a designer can actually be achieved on the ground.Matt York Principal Landscape Architect, Spiire
+As a landscape architect, it’s key for me to be able to collaborate with specialists such as Fleetwood, to deliver the visions we have from project inception and ensure that what I’m thinking as a designer can actually be achieved on the ground.Matt York Principal Landscape Architect at Spiire